 Machine learning advancements have the potential to strip the laborious aspects of analysing data for travel program managers, allowing them to spend more time taking action.

 When data is unlocked, business leaders have access to the information they need to make strategic decisions that directly impact the bottom line and ensure investments made are in the right areas – both internally and with partners.
 Data is the backbone of digital transformation for organizations today.

 Corporate travel management companies (TMCs) are heavily investing in the power of predictive data analytics to impact travel spend in various areas, including:

-- Expense: Overall advancements in technology, specifically machine learning, can significantly cut costs for organisations in the corporate travel space.
-In addition to reducing the time needed for consolidation, machine learning can provide insight into travel spend by analysing past trends, observing current trends and predicting decisions for total spend in the future.
+- Expense: Overall advancements in technology, specifically machine learning, can significantly cut costs for organizations in the corporate travel space.
+In addition to reducing the time needed for consolidation, machine learning can provide insight into travel spend by analyzing past trends, observing current trends and predicting decisions for total spend in the future.

 - Traveller risk management: Advances have the potential to help businesses forecast travel disruptions such as weather patterns or airports and routes with the most delays; mitigating most customer concerns by communicating updates to travel managers.
 Predictive analytics is currently being tested by large companies such as Amazon, as well as by hoteliers such as Hyatt and InterContinental Hotels Group, according to EyeForTravel’s ‘Bringing Predictive Analytics to the Hotel Industry’ white paper, and we expect that this type of technology will only become more efficient with time.